mdaniot/mdaniot/README.md

 <h1> Hi there 👋 </h1>

 ###### About me
-I'm Daniel Velazquez, Fullstack Web Developer form Brazil.
+I'm Daniel Velazquez, Fullstack Web Developer from Brazil.

 ### Details